zhaohuanqdcn/tp/docs/UserGuide.md

 ### 4.1 Contact Management

 Contact entries in Recretary contain multiple pieces of information: name, phone number, email, address and company.
-There are also optional entries company role and tags that may help you organize your contacts better.
+There are also optional entries, company roles and tags, that may help you organize your contacts better.
 You can find contact information on the left-hand-side of the window.

 #### 4.1.1 Adding a person: `addcontact`